NASA-Planetary-Science/sbpy/docs/sbpy/activity/dust.rst

    >>> print(np.log10(f.value))    # doctest: +FLOAT_CMP
    -13.99

-`Afrho` may also be converted to geometric cross sectional area, given geometric albedo, photometric aperture, and observer-comet distance:
+`Afrho` may also be converted to/from geometric cross sectional area, given geometric albedo, photometric aperture, and observer-comet distance:

    >>> Ap = 0.05  # geometric albedo
    >>> G = afrho.to_cross_section(Ap, aper, eph)
    >>> print(G)    # doctest: +FLOAT_CMP
    25763.15641363505 km2
+   >>> print(Afrho.from_cross_section(G, Ap, aper, eph))
+   6029.9024895289485 cm

 `Afrho` works seamlessly with `sbpy`'s spectral calibration framework (:ref:`sbpy-calib`) when the `astropy` affiliated package `synphot` is installed.
 The solar flux density (via `~sbpy.calib.solar_fluxd`) is not required, but instead the spectral wavelengths or the system transmission of the instrument and filter: